akhodakivskiy/VimFx/documentation/commands.md

 The `et`, `ef`, `yf` and `eb` commands do not accept counts.

-Press `<enter>` to increase the count by one.
+Press `<up>` to increase the count by one.
 This is useful when you’ve already entered Hints mode but realize that you want to interact with yet a marker.
 This can be faster than going into Hints mode once more.